cyriimm/bulk-spl-token-dist/README.md

 To run:

-- npm install
+- yarn install
-- npm start
+- yarn start
 - Login with sollet
 - Select a token
 - Select Send